 - DEFINITION: Ocean currents are the permanent or semi-permanent horizontal movement of surface water (the top 100m).

 - Videos:

 - Ocean currents explained

 - Bill Nye- Ocean Currents

-- Ocean currents are usually warmer or colder than with the surrounding water.
+- It is unusually cold or hot when compared with the surrounding water.

 - Caused by and shaped by:

-- prevailing winds
+- prevailing winds,

-- changes in air temperature
+- variations in air temperature

 - density of water

 - Coriolis force